-A VA loan is a mortgage loan issued by private lenders for military borrowers.
+A VA loan is a mortgage loan that private lenders issue for military borrowers.
 Currently, VA loans are the most substantial loan options available.
 If you or someone you know qualifies, here is a look at how VA loans work.

 What is a VA Loan?